levys19/Cracking_the_resume/README.md

 # Add-on Features
   * Making your resume anonymous
-  * Meet up with other users (virtually) and practice interviews.
+  * Meet up with other users (virtually) and practice interviews
-  * Include other communities/majors.
+  * Include other communities/majors
-  * Rank top 10 resume into top resume page.
+  * Rank top 10 resume into top resume page
   * Best algorithm to allow all resumes to be reviewed
   * Resume Template Maker